 Boston College is required to report this information to the IRS, along with your Social Security Number or Tax Identification Number.
 If you have not already provided this information on your admissions or student employment application, please complete and submit IRS Form W-9S (PDF) to the Office of Student Services.
 Students are required by the IRS to provide this information to their college or university to facilitate 1098-T reporting.

 Boston College cannot provide you with tax advice.
-If you need assistance in determining how to report this information on your tax return, please refer to IRS Publication 970, or consult a licensed tax preparer.
+If you need assistance in determining how to report this information on your tax return, please refer to IRS Publication 970 (available on the IRS website), or consult a licensed tax preparer.

 Frequently Asked Questions